Adura’s wireless mesh technology is used to create a complete lighting control system that consists of the following components:

-Enterprise Software Application that provides a central management, monitoring, and reporting interface for the entire facility, campus, or enterprise.
-The web-based software integrates data from multiple facility sites via Adura Gateways, allowing a facility manager to view measured lighting energy use, manage lighting schedules from a central location, run analytic reports about energy use and occupancy, and view maintenance alerts such as failed lamps and ballasts.
+Software Application that provides a central management, monitoring, and reporting interface for the entire facility or campus.
+The web-based software integrates data via Wireless Gateways, allowing a facility manager to view measured lighting energy use, manage lighting schedules from a central location, run analytic reports about energy use and occupancy, and view maintenance alerts such as failed lamps and ballasts.

 Each component in the system communicates using 2.4 GHz radio frequency (RF) to form a wireless mesh network using the Zigbee® networking standard.
 In a mesh network, every device is capable of routing a message to other devices for 2-way communication.
 To transmit long distances and around obstructions in the building, the network creates an intelligent, self-healing communication path through various nodes.
 Adura’s implementation of the Zigbee standard employs 128-bit encryption to secure all critical control and configuration messaging.